 A strong presence on search engine results pages (SERPs) is everything in today’s market.
 Businesses know that when users want a solution to a problem or pain point, the first place they go looking is Google (or any other search engine).
 So, you have to be there among the top results when they come looking because 75% of internet users never get to the second page.
 But with the ever-changing algorithms, making your blog posts rank on Google can seem tricky.
-What you need is a basic understanding of blog SEO and its best practices.
+What you need is a basic understanding of blog SEO and an AI SEO content brief generator.
 As long as you are covering all the basics of SEO blog writing, you’ll find that the search rankings will take care of themselves.

 In this article, we’ll cover everything you need to know about blog SEO, including some invaluable blog SEO tips for making your blog posts rank higher on Google.
 With the knowledge gained from this article, you can skip the guesswork and actually invest your time and resources in things that’ll get you the results.

 - Create a blog post outline for SEO success

 - Choose compelling blog titles and meta descriptions

 - SEO-optimized blog images

 - Install an SSL certificate

 What is blog SEO and why is it important?

 Blog SEO is simply the process of optimizing your blog posts with both on-page and technical SEO techniques.
 This can include improving the blog content quality, adding keywords, hyperlinks, and meta descriptions, enhancing page load speed, etc. The purpose of this exercise is two-fold –

 - To achieve greater visibility on SERPs and increase your blog traffic by making sure that Google can find your blogs.